noursaidi/udmi/docs/specs/gateway.md

 ### telemetry

-[Telemety](../messages/event.md) from the gateway would primarily consist of standard messages, which provide a running comentary about gateway operation.
-Specificaly, if there is an error attaching, then there should be appropriate logging to help diagnose the problem.
+[Telemetry](../messages/event.md) from the gateway would primarily consist of standard messages, which provide a running commentary about gateway operation.
+Specifically, if there is an error attaching, then there should be appropriate logging to help diagnose the problem.

 ### metadata